 Researchers at the medical center of the University of Amsterdam surgically implanted a vagus nerve-stimulating device in patients with rheumatoid arthritis (RA).
 They stimulated the vagus nerve four times a day for 84 days.
 (Rheumatoid arthritis is a chronic disease that damages joints causing pain, swelling, and joint destruction and results in significant disabilities.)

 The Result: Inflammation and signs and symptoms of RA were significantly reduced.
-NOTE!
-These results may have implications for patients suffering from Parkinson’s, Alzheimer’s, and other inflammatory diseases.
+NOTE: According to the researchers, these results may have implications for patients suffering from Parkinson’s, Alzheimer’s, and other inflammatory diseases.

 The 4-7-8 Breathing Exercise (or The Relaxing Breath)